scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

    Fluctuation X-ray Scattering experiment setup. :label:`fig:fxs`

 While a few hundreds of diffraction patterns might be sufficient in good conditions and for a low resolution :cite:`Kurta2017`, the number of snapshots required can be dramatically increased when working with low signal-to-noise ratios (e.g. small proteins) or when studying low-probability events.
 More interestingly, the addition of a fourth dimension, time, to study dynamical processes expands again the amount of data required.
-At these points, billions or more snapshots could be required.
+At these points, hundreds of millions or more snapshots could be required.

 We present here a Python application for FXS data analysis that is being developed to run on supercomputing facilities at US national laboratories in near real-time while an experiment is taking place.
 As soon as data is produced, it is passed through a Data Reduction Pipeline on-site and sent to a supercomputer via ESNet, where reconstructions can be performed.
 It is critical to complete this analysis in near real-time to guide experimental decisions.